openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 10.Click Approve.
 The Approving task page displays.
 Enter a message if required, then click Submit.
 The My tasks page is displayed.
 The resource then moves on to the next task in the workflow.

 ### Content review task
-In this case, because the next task was allocated to the Document Administrator, which is the logged-in user in this example, the EQUELLA Workflow User Guide appears on the My tasks page, with a Task name of Content Review.
+In this case, because the next task was allocated to the Document Administrator, which is the logged-in user in this example, the openEQUELLA Workflow User Guide appears on the My tasks page, with a Task name of Content Review.

-Select the Moderation progress link for EQUELLA Workflow User Guide to view the moderation progress in a diagrammatic format.
+Select the Moderation progress link for openEQUELLA Workflow User Guide to view the moderation progress in a diagrammatic format.

 #### To complete the content review task
-1. Click the EQUELLA Workflow User Guide Moderate button.
+1. Click the openEQUELLA Workflow User Guide Moderate button.
 The contribution wizard page displays with the task moderation section.
 2. In the task moderation section, select the assign to me link to assign to task to the Document Administrator (logged-in user).

 NOTE: The task does not have to be assigned to a moderator to be approved or rejected, but assigning tasks shows who has taken ownership of that task.